AlbrechtL/openwrt-docker/readme.md

-# OpenWrt qemu docker container for arm64
+# OpenWrt qemu docker container for arm64 and Weidmueller u-OS

-QEMU in a docker container for running arm64 virtual machines.
-Tested on Raspberry Pi 5 but should work on any ARM64 (aarch64) based hardware.
+OpenWrt in a docker container utilizing qemu.
+Tested on Raspberry Pi 5 and Weidmueller UC20-M4000 PLC but should work on any ARM64 (aarch64) based hardware.
 It uses high-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed.

-Images can be found a docker hub https://hub.docker.com/r/albrechtloh/qemu-openwrt
+* Docker images can be found a docker hub https://hub.docker.com/r/albrechtloh/qemu-openwrt
+* Weidmueller u-OS apps are currently only available via Github Actions https://github.com/AlbrechtL/openwrt-docker-arm64-build/actions

 ## Features